 Stronger Evidence Required Under New Rules

 Consider someone with atrial fibrillation whose heart condition interferes with sleep quality despite CPAP use.
-Or a veteran with severe GERD where lying flat triggers reflux, making the machine intolerable.

 Take Action Before the Deadline